 Apart from the sender and the recipient of each message, noone else can understand the contents, even if they're acting as a (trusted) relay, because only the recipient has the key to decrypt what was written.

 A simple diagram to visualize the connections is shown below.
-The Facebook model is shown on the left, where the corporation (who is interested only in profit) owns and controls the data, and allows access to various people including your friends (and well-paying advertisers).
+The Facebook / WhatsApp / Twitter / Instagram model is shown on the left, where the corporation (who is interested only in profit) owns, controls and monetises the data, and allows access to various people including your friends (and well-paying advertisers).
 Murmeli's proposed model is shown in the centre, where the users contact each other directly, and pass information in encrypted form to each other as they wish.
 For each message, nobody except the sender and the intended recipient can understand what is being said, and it's not even totally obvious who is sending something to whom.

 On the right of this diagram is another model, using a server for each user.
 Each user is then responsible for the maintenance of their own personal server, and the servers exchange information with each other.
 This alternative model would give benefits of continuous connectivity between servers and access from multiple clients, but gives each user a significant burden of obtaining, setting up and running their own additional server.
 This is the chosen model for Diaspora and Appleseed, among other networks.
 However, as we'll see, Murmeli will work fully peer-to-peer and won't require extra servers.